inspec/inspec/README.md

 # InSpec: Inspect Your Infrastructure

-InSpec is open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.

 ```ruby
 # Disallow insecure protocols by testing